Funchal is the capital city of Madeira and is the base for many visitors to the island.

 A two-minute walk from the Farmers Market is the cobbled Rua de Santa Maria.

 It is part of Funchal’s Old Town (Zona Velha) and dates back to 1430.

 Rua de Santa Maria is known for its painted doors, a recent imaginative (and successful) public art project to attract tourists to the area.

 The narrow, pedestrianised street has become a tourist magnet and is lined with restaurants and cafes cheerfully vying for your custom.

-However, with its tightly packed houses with overhanging balconies overflowing with succulents and vivid bougainvillaea it is a pleasant place to wander.
+However, with its tightly packed houses and balconies overflowing with succulents and vivid bougainvillaea it is still a pleasant place to wander.

-I’ll be honest and say that the quality of the 200 artworks on display varies greatly, but there are some gems!
+I’ll be honest and say that the quality of the 200 artworks on display here varies greatly, but there are some beautiful pieces.

 Madeira Story Centre

 The Madeira Story Centre on the waterfront in the Old Town is a small, modern museum charting the history of Madeira.
 A visit will take around one hour during which you will learn about Madeira’s volcanic formation and social and political history.